 This material was initially presented as part of a panel discussion of the State and Local Taxes Committee co-sponsored by the Standards of Tax Practice Committee at the ABA Section of Taxation's May Meeting held in Washington, DC on May 8, 2015.
 The authors were panelists, as was Marilyn Wethekam, Horwood Marcus & Berk Chartered, Chicago, IL; the moderator was Phillip Pillar, Grant Thornton LLP, Philadelphia, PA.
-The audio recording of the panel is available at State & Local Taxes Part 2.

 Lawyers who practice in the state and local tax (SaLT) area have unique ethical concerns given that their clients' legal matters often involve multiple jurisdictions.
 This article discusses several ethical rules particularly relevant to SaLT lawyers.
 It is vital that lawyers consider these issues when commencing an engagement and throughout the representation: a violation of an ethical obligation could jeopardize a lawyer's ability to collect fees for services and potentially result in a malpractice or disciplinary action.

 SaLT Representations Involving Multiple Jurisdictions: Ethical Implications of the Attorney-Client Relationship

 A SaLT lawyer is often engaged to provide advice to clients about the tax laws of several states, including states other than the lawyer's state of licensure.
 This practice raises at least three important ethical concerns: (1) unauthorized practice of law, (2) competence, and (3) communication with the client.